DJShankyShoe/scythe/README.md

 <br />

 ### Automatic Method (with pastebin api POST)
 This method automatically creates the credentials and appends them to `creds.txt`.
-Another step is carried out where the created credentials are released on Pastebin to lure attackers.
-This is achieved by executing [pastebin_api.py](/pastebin_api.py)
+Additional step is carried out where the created credentials are released on Pastebin to lure attackers.
+This is achieved by executing [pastebin_api.py](https://github.com/DJShankyShoe/scythe/blob/master/scripts/pastebin_api.py) located at `/opt/scripts/`

 ```shell
 sudo python3 pastebin_api.py
 ```
-Upon executing, it whether ask you for `custom/default` message
+Upon executing, it asks for `custom/default` message

 |                | Custom Option   | Default Options           |
 |  :---          |      :---:      |      :---:                |